finedevsam/finedevsam/README.md

 # 💫 About Me:
-🔭 I am currently working on developing Africa's first wallet system, which will enable Africans to make payments throughout the continent and connect Africa to the rest of the globe. <br>👯 I'm interested in working on an open-source fraud detection system for Africans.<br>🤝 I’m looking for help with an Open-source project on financial technology<br>🌱 I am a data engineer enthusiast.<br>💬 Ask me about<br>⚡ I'm striving to revolutionize financial technology by developing Africa's first biometric fintech solution as well as an African-first payment infrastructure without the use of the Internet.
+🔭 I am currently working on developing Africa's first wallet system, which will enable Africans to make payments throughout the continent and connect Africa to the rest of the globe. <br>👯 I'm interested in working on an open-source fraud detection system for Africans.<br>🤝 I’m looking for help with an Open-source project on financial technology<br>🌱 I am a data engineer enthusiast.<br>💬 Ask about me<br>⚡ I'm striving to revolutionize financial technology by developing Africa's first biometric fintech solution as well as an African-first payment infrastructure without the use of the Internet.

 ## 🌐 Socials: